 Sometimes players will just get jammed on an inside pitch.
 If a player is not suspecting an inside fastball they may be starting their swing a little too late.

-When their swing starts a little too late they will make contact with the handle of their bat.
+When their swing starts a little too late they will make contact with the pitch on the handle of their bat.
 If you’re one of the unlucky players to get jammed during an at-bat then you could end up with some fingers that are numb well after the game ends.

 Swinging Late on an Outside Pitch